wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.23 =
+* Fix sorting by count in 404 Logs
+* Minor code cleanup
+* Make sure all wp_enqueue_script dependencies are in proper format
+* Reduce priority of hide backend init for better compatibility with other plugins
+* SSL now logs users out when activating to prevent cookie conflicts
+* When activating SSL Log out the user to prevent cookie conflicts
+* Use LOCK_EX as a second file locking method on wp-config.php and .htaccess
+* Minor code cleanup
+* Make sure all wp_enqueue_script dependencies are in proper format

 = 4.0.21 =
 * Added ability to "soft" block XMLRPC to prevent pingback vulnerability while still allowing other access